RichardFoil/milestone3/README.md

 - the only 5000 route that works is /breweries.  the other  routes work because the information is being passed to the database but i can't properly get the routes

+## Future
+- I would like to add a profile so that when a user is signed in they can go to their profile and look at all the breweries they've rated and commented on.
+- Adding a feature where you can find the highest rated brewery

 ## Contributing

 We welcome contributions to this project.
 If you would like to contribute, please fork the repository and make a pull request with your changes.